ministryofjustice/cloud-platform-report-orphaned-resources/README.md

 Modules

 Key methods such as getting data from AWS and the state file are independent and reside in modules, under the ```modules```folder.
 Currently only the ```report-stateless-cloud-platform.rb``` script is making use of the modules and the  ```report-stateless-cloud-platform-network.rb``` script is yet to be re-factored for it to utilise the modules.
+Once re-factored it maybe more efficient to combine the Ruby scripts into one single script.